 It's also good to know...

-On the Overview screen is a brief snapshot, taken from the yearly profit and loss account, of your business's income and expenses for this current year so far.
+You can also see a brief snapshot, taken from the yearly profit and loss account, of your business's income and expenses for the current year so far on your Overview screen.

 Did you find this article useful?